AMID Logo E-BAY Logo

 If you want to ship a motorized vehicle from the States overseas by sea, you should consider exporting it in a 20 or 40-foot container (FCL) or RO-RO, but not LCL.

-However, with LCL freight, you can pack and ship any vehicle that does not require DMV registration, such as mini choppers, snowmobiles, golf carts, self-propelled wheelchairs, specialized construction, special mobile equipment, forklifts, etc. Always check with the DMV before you ship any vehicle from the USA overseas, regardless of the mode of international cargo transportation.
+However, with LCL, you can pack and ship any vehicle that does not require DMV registration, such as mini choppers, snowmobiles, golf carts, self-propelled wheelchairs, specialized construction, special mobile equipment, forklifts, etc. Always check with the DMV before you ship any vehicle from the USA overseas, regardless of the mode of transportation.

-Fortunately, any legal motor parts can be shipped from the USA using LCL freight.
-The typical exception is exporting used tires from the USA.
+Fortunately, any legal motor parts can be shipped from the United States using less-than-container-load (LCL).
+The typical exception is the export of used tires from the USA.

-If you ship from the U.S., motor parts containing fluids (such as engines, gas tanks, etc.) must be completely drained.
+If you ship from the U.S., motor parts containing fluids (such as engines and gas tanks) must be completely drained.
 Large and heavy pieces must be crated or securely attached to pallets.

-Remember, if your international shipment contains a battery (even a dry battery), the entire load may be considered dangerous goods.
-Additional documents about dangerous goods must be provided, and hazardous surcharges will apply.
-Transportation of dangerous goods must be approved when booking.
-The shipper should know additional requirements and charges before a shipment is scheduled for international transportation from the United States.
+Remember, if your shipment contains a battery (even a dry battery), the entire load may be considered dangerous goods.
+Additional documents regarding dangerous goods must be provided, and hazardous surcharges will be applied.
+Transportation of dangerous goods requires approval when booking.
+The shipper should be aware of additional requirements and charges before scheduling a shipment for international transportation from the United States.

 1. What is LCL freight?